openMSL/sl-5-6-osi-trace-file-writer/README.md

 This [FMU](https://fmi-standard.org/) is able to write binary OSI SensorData trace files.
 The folder the trace files shall be written to has to be passed as FMI parameter _trace_path_.
-The trace file player is build according to the [ASAM Open simulation Interface (OSI)](https://github.com/OpenSimulationInterface/open-simulation-interface) and the [OSI Sensor Model Packaging (OSMP)](https://github.com/OpenSimulationInterface/osi-sensor-model-packaging) examples.
+The trace file writer is build according to the [ASAM Open simulation Interface (OSI)](https://github.com/OpenSimulationInterface/open-simulation-interface) and the [OSI Sensor Model Packaging (OSMP)](https://github.com/OpenSimulationInterface/osi-sensor-model-packaging) examples.

 ## Installation